cfern108/J124-Final-Project-Data-Analysis-and-Visualization-of-WIC-Participation-Rates-Concentration-on-Preg/README.md

 ### ANSWER KEY:
 * The year with the highest total average WIC participation for both pregnant and postpartum women is 2013 (10/01/12 - 09/01/13) with a total average WIC participation score of (906,255.50) for pregnant women and a total average WIC participation score of (643,243.42) for postpartum women.
 This sheds light on pregnant women utilizing WIC services more than postpartum women.
 * The year with the lowest total average WIC participation for both pregnant and postpartum women is 2016 (10/01/15 - 09/01/16) with a total average WIC participation score of (767,635.50) for pregnant women and a total average WIC participation score of (562,171.92) for postpartum women.
 This sheds light on pregnant women utilizing WIC services more than post partum women.

-## Analysis Question 2: Among postpartum women, which three state agencies or Indian tribal groups had the highest average participation for the year 2013?
+## Analysis Question 2: Among postpartum and pregnant women, which three state agencies or Indian tribal groups had the highest average participation for the year 2013?
 Which were the lowest?
 ### Step-By-Step Solution:
 1. Create a pivot table utilizing the 'postpartum 2013-2016' sheet which reflects 'Postpartum_Woman_Participation' data from 2013-2016.
 2. Add 'State Agency or Indian Tribal Organization' to a row.